-(7) The Examination Committees in the faculties can decide on a points system for calculating grades for examinations.

-(8) The basis for calculating the ECTS-Rank is given by the final grades achieved by those completing their degree programme in the respective course of study during the examination year - calculated starting from the month in which transcripts are issued.
-The group must consist of at least 50 degreecompleting students.
-If the necessary group size cannot be attained, the period will be extended until the minimum group size is reached by one additional semester each.

-(9) For Bachelor's and Master's transcripts, in each case a total final grade must be calculated.
+- (7) The Examination Committees in the faculties can decide on a points system for calculating grades for examinations. - (8) The basis for calculating the ECTS-Rank is given by the final grades achieved by those completing their degree programme in the respective course of study during the examination year calculated starting from the month in which transcripts are issued.
+The group must consist of at least 50 degree-completing students.
+If the necessary group size cannot be attained, the period will be extended until the minimum group size is reached by one additional semester each. - (9) For Bachelor's and Master's transcripts, in each case a total final grade must be calculated.
 The total grade is calculated from the grades of the module examinations and the grades from the Bachelor's or Master's modules.
 The total grade will be reported with only one decimal place after the period, all other places will be omitted without rounding.
 The rules for subject area examinations can provide for a weighting of individual module grades and/or weighting corresponding to the credits assigned to the modules in the calculation of the overall grade.
 If no weighting is provided for, the grades for the module will be equally weighted in calculating the overall grade.
-Sentence 3 applies also to the overall notes that are issued to other colleges and will be taken into account at the University of Kassel for the purpose of admission or granting of credit.

-(10) If an English translation of the transcript is completed, the grades for the individual examinations and the total grade will be stated according to the following grading scale:
+Sentence 3 applies also to the overall notes that are issued to other colleges and will be taken into account at the University of Kassel for the purpose of admission or granting of credit. - (10) If an English translation of the certificate is issued, the grades for the individual examination work and the overall grade shall represent the following grade scale:

-1.0 or less = with distinction

-over 1.0 to 1.59 = very good

-over 1.59 to 2.59 = good

-over 2.59 to 3.59 = satisfactory

-over 3.59 to 4.0 = sufficient

-over 4.0 = fail
+1.0 or less - with distinction 1.0 to 1.59 - very good, 1.59 to 2.59 - good, 2.59 to 3.59 - satisfactory, 3.59 to 4.0 - adequate, Above 4.0 - failed.